UWPCE-PythonCert/IntroToPython-2014/_sources/supplements/unicode.txt

 * utf-8  (``*nix``)
 * utf-16  (Windows)

-and of course, still the one-bytes ones.
+And of course, still the one-bytes ones.

 * ASCII
 * Latin-1